-Rex Tillerson, Steven Mnuchin, Rick Perry and others nominated by President-elect Donald Trump for Cabinet roles will have to be approved by the Senate before they are appointed to the new administration.
+Ben Carson, Rick Perry and others nominated by President Donald Trump for Cabinet roles must be approved by the Senate before they are officially appointed to the new administration.

 All the secretaries and directors of U.S. departments need Senate confirmation, while advisory roles do not.
-Reince Priebus, Stephen Bannon and Michael Flynn -- Trump’s picks for chief of staff, chief strategist and national security adviser, respectively -- are among the appointees who don’t need further approval.
+Reince Priebus and Stephen Bannon — Trump’s picks for chief of staff and chief strategist, respectively — are among the appointees who don’t need further approval.

 Senate confirmations of these executive roles require a simple majority, instead of the 60 votes needed to pass legislation.
 This differs from the confirmation of Supreme Court justices, which requires approval from at least 60 senators.

-Here’s what you need to know about the upcoming confirmations of Cabinet members and other top roles:
+Here’s what you need to know about the confirmations of Cabinet members and other top roles:

 How many appointments have to be confirmed by the Senate?

 The Senate must confirm over 1,000 positions in the executive branch, but some will receive more attention than others.
 The most important positions to be confirmed are the Cabinet members, all of whom need Senate approval.
-Here are some of the nominees Trump has named who will need Senate confirmation:
+Here are the Cabinet nominees and some of the others who will need Senate confirmation: